AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48404-fixes-the-issue-where-remember-category-pagination-yes-causes-an-error.md

 1. Go to **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL Catalog]** > **[!UICONTROL Storefront]**, and set the *[!UICONTROL Remember Category Pagination]* to *Yes*.
 1. Open a category on the storefront.
 1. Select a value that is not the default value in the *[!UICONTROL Show Per Page]* dropdown.
 After selecting an option, the page reloads.
-1. Once the page has been reloaded, click on any product on the catalog page.
+1. Once the page has reloaded, click on any product on the catalog page.
 1. On the opened product detail page, click the **[!UICONTROL Back]** button of the browser.

 <u>Expected results</u>: